muratkeremozcan/prod-ready-serverless/notes.md

 **Regional API Gateway**: A regional API Gateway is deployed in the region where your AWS services reside.
 It's a good fit for clients making requests from the same region because it allows for lower latencies.
 It also allows you to take advantage of traffic management provided by services like AWS Route53 or any third-party DNS service to manage routing based on various policies such as geolocation or latency.

 What to do:

-The instructions provided are quite comprehensive but can be overwhelming because they are quite nested.
-To help you better understand the process, I've simplified it into more manageable steps.

 Here's the high-level process: